 - In a medium bowl cream together the butter and cream cheese with powdered erythritol.
 Slowly add a little bit of cream at a time until desired consistency is reached.

 - Once the baked eggnog donuts are cooled place on a wire rack and dip each donut into the icing sugar glaze and sprinkle with ground nutmeg.
+(Refer to the detailed video instructions below if further clarification is needed)

 Notes

-This recipe card provides the basic details to make this recipe.
-For more information, questions or variations please review the content above the recipe card.
+For more information, tips and variations please review the recipe video and content above and below the recipe card.

 Updates and Revisions

-If conflicting information between the video and recipe card, the recipe card will always have the most up to date information, ingredients and instructions.
+If the video and recipe card differ, follow the recipe card for the latest ingredients and instructions.

 Nutritional Information